Table Mountain, South Africa

 They had followed the pioneering example of António de Saldanha – but a different path – and climbed the mountain on foot.
 This Portuguese, who believes himself to be of Castilian origin, was a captain and navigator who was part of the 1503 fleet of Afonso de Albuquerque.

-On this expedition, he was responsible for taking the three ships he commanded to join the armada that had sailed ahead.
-Onward along the route, Saldanha and his men would patrol and prey on Arab trade in the Red Sea.
+On that expedition, he was tasked with taking the three vessels he commanded to join the fleet that had sailed ahead.
+Further down the course, Saldanha and his men would patrol and prey on Arab trade in the Red Sea.

 Saldanha and the First European Ascension

-Not necessarily for the best reasons, Saldanha anchored at Mesa Bay and was the first European to ascend Table Mountain.
-Since his departure from Lisbon, the ships he commanded suffered from poor piloting.
+Not necessarily for the best reasons, Saldanha anchored in Table Bay and was the first European to ascend Table Mountain.
+Since leaving Lisbon, the vessels commanded by him suffered from poor pilotage.

 In the eminence of the Cape, Saldanha had miscalculated his crossing and anchored in an early place.
 Confused by what was going on, he landed in the Table Bay area.